-BCBAs can also specialize in specific areas such as addressing substance abuse, geriatric behavior, supporting individuals with Acquired Brain Injury, organizational behavior management, vocational safety training, and population-level behavior change for environmental conservation.
+Behavior analysts can also specialize in specific areas such as addressing substance abuse, geriatric behavior, supporting individuals with Acquired Brain Injury, organizational behavior management, vocational safety training, and population-level behavior change for environmental conservation.

-There is a wide variety of ways that working with a Behavior Analyst could meet your needs, even beyond parenting support.
+There is a wide variety of ways that working with a behavior analyst could meet your needs, even beyond parenting support.

-4. How can I hire a BCBA?
+4. How can I hire a child behavior specialist?

 Access to behavioral health services is growing but still limited in many countries.
 Funding is entirely dependent on where you live.
-While the autism community has gained access to behavior analytic services through social services, government institutions, or private insurance, others are left to pay out of pocket.
+While the autism community has gained access to behavior analytic services through social services, government institutions, or private insurance, but others are left to pay out of pocket.